AlibabaCloudDocs/cdn/intl.en-US/API Reference/Call method.md

     GET&%2F&AccessKeyId%3Dtestid&Action%3DDescribeCdnService&Format%3DJSON&SignatureMethod%3DHMAC-SHA1&SignatureNonce%3D9b7a44b0-3be1-11e5-8c73-08002700c460&SignatureVersion%3D1.0&Timestamp%3D2015-08-06T02%253A19%253A46Z&Version%3D2014-11-11
     ```

-    If we assume the `Access Key Id` is“testid”, `Access Key Secret` is “testsecret”, and the Key used for HMAC calculation is “testsecret&”, the calculated signature value is:
+    If we assume the `Access Key Id` is“testid”, `Access Key Secret` is “testsecret”, and theKey used for HMAC calculation is “testsecret&”, the calculated signature value is:

     ```
     KkkQOf0ymKf4yVZLggy6kYiwgFs=